pyatsysh/website-pyatsysh-serve/content/journal-articles/paper_17/index.md

 ---
-title: 'Density functional study of condensation in capped capillaries'
+title: 'Dynamics of the Desai-Zwanzig model in multiwell and random energy landscapes'
-enumerate_ind: 7 # enumeration index
+enumerate_ind: 17 # enumeration index
 is_title_year: true # add year to title

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - S. N. Gomes
+  - S. Kalliadasis
+  - G. A. Pavliotis
   - admin
-  - N. Savva
-  - S. Kalliadasis

 # Author notes (optional)